jebarpg/node-sample-env-generator/README.md

 ```
 node sample-env
 ```
-Looks for a .env file inside the directory you run the command from and converts it into .sample.env file
+Looks for a .env file inside the directory you run the command from and creates a .sample.env version of the file.

 ### Custom file
 ```
 node sample-env -f .env.production
 ```
-Looks for a .env.production file inside the directory you run the command from and converts it into .sample.env.production file.
+Looks for a .env.production file inside the directory you run the command from and creates a .sample.env.production version of the file.